jmajaca/show-off/README.md

 - [ ] improve recognition model performance with training on a better suited training dataset
 - [ ] golang implementation of apis
 - [ ] include test checks in the CI-CD process
-- [ ] write Networking section of the documentation